MasoudBimar/Typescript-Step-by-Step/src/5-decorators-in-typescript/decorators-in-typescript.md

 class C {}
 ```

-First Pipe Decorator will be called then the Component
+First, the Pipe decorator will be called, then the Component decorator.
 Like `f(g(x))` [docs](https://www.typescriptlang.org/docs/handbook/decorators.html)

 ## Method Decorator

-TypeScript legacy (“stage 2”) method decorators are runtime functions that TypeScript calls with (target, propertyKey, descriptor) and that can observe / modify / replace the method by editing (or returning) the PropertyDescriptor.[typesacript docs](https://www.typescriptlang.org/docs/handbook/decorators.html)
+TypeScript legacy ("stage 2") method decorators are runtime functions that TypeScript calls with (target, propertyKey, descriptor) and that can observe / modify / replace the method by editing (or returning) the PropertyDescriptor.
+[TypeScript docs](https://www.typescriptlang.org/docs/handbook/decorators.html)

 We can define the @enumerable decorator using the following function declaration: